apgv/bean-validator-extension/README.md

 #### Invalid length password
 Password length must be between 6 and 12 but was: 3

-#### Password is null
+#### Empty password
-Password length must be between 6 and 12 but was: null
+Password length must be between 6 and 12 but was: 0